jeremykendall/php-domain-parser/README.md

 // will not throw because the domain syntax is invalid (ie: does not support public suffix)
 ~~~

+To instantiate each domain resolver you can use the following named constructor:

+- `fromString`: instantiate the resolver from a inline string representing the data source;
+- `fromJsonString`: instantiate the resolver from a json string representing the data source;
+- `fromPath`: instantiate the resolver from a local path or online URL by relying on `fopen`;

+**If the instantiation does not work an exception will be thrown.**

+Once instantiated, you can always convert the data source in a Json Encoded friendly schema
+if needed.

 **WARNING:**

 **You should never use resolve domain name this way in production, without, at